MrBrrr/react-book-store/README.md

 `useEfect(() => console.log("Hi"), [counter])` - everytime the value of counter changed
 `useEfect(() => console.log("Hi"), [a, b, c])` - everytime if any of a, b, c will change

+1st arguent of useEffect is a funcion ALWAYS called but returning another function (or void)

 Confusing facts around `useEffect`
 #### Stale variable references
 https://codesandbox.io/p/sandbox/hungry-fog-0ev1ec or [confusing_use_effect.js](./exercises/confusing_use_effect.js)